NaturalInflux/arc-raiders-countdown-bot/README.md

 The bot includes an integrated monitoring system that automatically starts when the bot starts.

-The monitoring system:
-- Automatically starts when the bot starts
 - Tracks baseline server count and calculates net changes
 - Logs all guild join/leave events persistently
 - Stores data in `~/.arc-raiders-monitor/`